NamrathaPrabhanjana/pod-stats/README.md

 Objective
 ---------

-Write a simple eBPF-based pod stats collector.
+Write a simple eBPF-based stats collector for a kubernetes cluster.
 Some of the sample stats could be:

 - Files opened by the pod
 - Memory usage of the pod in real time